samblenny/feather-tft-gamepad/README.md

 portion shows the same spritesheet overlaid with numbers that match the numbering system used by `displayio.TileGrid`.

-This is how I taught TileGrid to make a full gamepad image for me by assembling a grid of sprites:
+This is how I taught TileGrid to make a full gamepad image (5 rows tall by 10 columns wide) by assembling a grid of sprites:

 ```
 # load spritesheet and palette